skk64/lndir/README.md

 Files can be safely reorganised and renamed without risk of accidental deletion.

+### Dotfile management

+This acts as a more general version of GNU stow.
+Create a directory with dotfiles in it, as they would be in your home directory, then run lndir to link them to their correct locations.

 ### Application specific uses

 A directory of movies can be structured for multiple separate apps (e.g. Jellyfin and Plex) without using extra storage space.